Blake Masters (screenwriter): Career

 Before creating Brotherhood, Masters made a living selling screenplays to studios.
 However, he never was able to get an original project produced.
 Brotherhood was conceived as a feature film; after some input, Masters decided to adapt it into a television series.
 He wrote the 2013 film 2 Guns, directed by Baltasar Kormákur and starring Denzel Washington and Mark Wahlberg.

 Masters and Henry Bromell created the USA Network series Falling Water.
 In 2023, it was announced that writer and executive producer Masters was at the helm of a new series entitled Miraculous, starring Anthony Anderson as a car salesman who can perform miracles.

-Personal life

-Masters resided with his wife and two daughters in a 1920s Spanish-style house in the Hollywood Hills neighborhood of Los Angeles until 2017, when the home was put on the market for $2.195 million.
-The family now resides in the city's Los Feliz neighborhood, in a 1940s residence Masters purchased for nearly $2.5 million in 2017.
+Writers Guild of America election

+In July 2023, during the Writers Guild of America strike, Masters announced his candidacy for the board of the Writers Guild of America West.
+He has been endorsed by writers including Jeff Greenstein, Dan O'Keefe, Richard E. Robbins, Scott Reynolds, and Daniel Waters.
+His platform is focused on drawing attention to often-ignored aspects of the WGA going into the future: expanding training programs for all levels of writers, restoring back-end participation, and focusing on long-term strategic planning to stay ahead in a rapidly changing business.

+Politics

 In a humorous video in October 2022, Masters endorsed Democratic incumbent Mark Kelly against the Republican nominee who shares his name and alma mater in the 2022 United States Senate election in Arizona.